-- ?Exceptional analysis skills, including using projection modeling to determine patterns and predict trends.?Innovative problem-solving abilities to develop practical and effective cost-saving solutions.?Excellent communications skills, including preparing verbal presentations and working with managers to explain and implement new strategies.?Proficient with Microsoft Office, Resources Calculations Inc. SoftCost, IBM Costimator, SAP, and Microsoft SharePoint.?Proven ability to accurately assess areas of financial drain and create effective solutions to reduce costs and increase revenue.
+- ?Exceptional analysis skills, including using projection modeling to determine patterns and predict trends.?Innovative problem-solving abilities to develop practical and effective cost-saving solutions.?Excellent communications skills, including preparing verbal presentations and working with managers to explain and implement new strategies.?Proficient with Microsoft Office, Resources Calculations Inc. SoftCost, Company Name Costimator, SAP, and Microsoft SharePoint.?Proven ability to accurately assess areas of financial drain and create effective solutions to reduce costs and increase revenue.

 - Review contracts, budgets, spending reports, and logistics data to develop a comprehensive overview of project expenses.

 - Use analysis software and projection models to estimate future costs and financial changes related to new projects and different objectives.